What is PCOS?

 This is an important question.
-The common symptom that women with PCOS have is that they don’t ovulate regularly, and sometimes not at all.
+The one symptom that women with PCOS have in common is that they don’t ovulate regularly, and sometimes not at all.
 Why they don’t ovulate can vary, though.
 This is where PCOS tests are important to determine the exact cause.
 Knowing the exact cause, helps me to customize PCOS treatment.

 What Tests Should You Have for PCOS?

-The following are the blood tests that I would always recommend for any woman who has irregular periods, acne, hair loss, infertility, hirsutism, acanthosis nigricans, and anovulatory cycles to determine the cause.
+The following are the blood tests that I would always recommend for any woman who has irregular periods, acne, hair loss, infertility, hirsutism, acanthosis nigricans, and/or anovulatory cycles to determine her specific cause.

 - DHEAs: DHEAs is a weak male hormone or androgen.
 If it is too high, it will interfere with the normal function of your ovaries, and it can cause all of the symptoms of PCOS.

 - Total testosterone: Testosterone is a stronger androgen.
-Similar to DHEAs, it will interfere with the normal function of your ovaries, so that you may not ovulate properly, resulting in PCOS symptoms.
+Similar to DHEAs, it will interfere with the normal function of your ovaries, so that you may not ovulate properly and will stimulate male secondary sexual characteristics like facial hair, resulting in PCOS symptoms.

 - DHT: DHT or dihydrotestosterone is a potent form of testosterone.
 This test is rarely done, but super important for any woman with signs of PCOS, especially hair loss and acne.
 Your levels of DHEAs and testosterone may be normal, but DHT can still be too high.